sannatitus/Bonsai/README.md

 These should only need to be installed once on a fresh new system, and are not required if simply refreshing the install or deploying to a new folder.

 - Windows 10
-- Git for Windows (recommended for cloning and manipulating this repository), or install Bonsai manually
+- [Git for Windows](https://gitforwindows.org/) (recommended for cloning and manipulating this repository)
-- Visual C++ Redistributable for Visual Studio 2012 (native dependency for OpenCV)
+- [Visual C++ Redistributable for Visual Studio 2012](https://www.microsoft.com/en-us/download/details.aspx?id=30679) (native dependency for OpenCV)
-- Spinnaker SDK 1.29.0.5 (device drivers for FLIR cameras).
-[Install](https://www.teledynevisionsolutions.com/en-GB/products/spinnaker-sdk/?model=Spinnaker%20SDK&vertical=machine%20vision&segment=iis) via FLIR website: Download > archive > 1.29.0.5 > SpinnakerSDK_FULL_1.29.0.5_x64.exe
+- [Spinnaker SDK 1.29.0.5](https://www.teledynevisionsolutions.com/en-GB/products/spinnaker-sdk/?model=Spinnaker%20SDK&vertical=machine%20vision&segment=iis) (device drivers for FLIR cameras).
+Install via FLIR website: Download > archive > 1.29.0.5 > SpinnakerSDK_FULL_1.29.0.5_x64.exe

 ---